-If there is a problem detected with StabiliTrak, SERVICE STABILITRAK displays on the Driver Information Center (DIC) and the TCS/StabiliTrak warning light comes on the instrument panel cluster.
+If there is a problem detected with StabiliTrak, SERVICE STABILITRAK displays on the Driver Information Center (DIC) and the TCS/StabiliTrak light comes on the instrument cluster.
 When this message and light displays, the system is not operational.
 Driving should be adjusted accordingly.
-See Driver Information Center (DIC) on page 5-27 and Messages and Traction Control System (TCS)/ StabiliTrak[®] Light on page 5-24 for more information.
+See Ride Control System Messages on page 5-40 and Traction Control System (TCS)/StabiliTrak[®] Light on page 5-24.

-The TCS/StabiliTrak button is located on the instrument panel (CTS) or the steering wheel (CTS-V).
+The TCS/StabiliTrak button is on the instrument panel (CTS) or the steering wheel (CTS-V).